Sunday, January 21, 2007

 As I understand it, this will be my last entry.
 My only regret about having taken this class is that I don't have regular access to practice on the various technologies that we have been learning.

+One great gift I have is a massive curiousity.
+Once something sparks my interest, I will pursue it until satisfied.
 (My curiousity has a downside too, if ya know what I'm saying...but we'll leave that for another time.)
 So even though it has been rather tricky for me to learn a lot of this stuff, I have kept at it & it's begun to pay off faster than I thought.

 I have been using my Freshmen as my ginny-pigs for how I will use Moodles in the future.
 Now, the other teachers in the World History are getting curious about Moodles.
 I will begin training my history class on the tech. the first week of the new semester and begin experimenting with curriculum ideas.
 By the beginning of next year I think we should have some solid cirriculum for all of Wayzata.
 It's pretty neat to be in on the ground floor.